 Do you have a little ladybug lover in your house?
 If so, I have the perfect craft for all little ladybug lovers today!
 This simple paper plate ladybug craft if perfect for even the tiniest crafters!
 Once finished, it makes a fun door decoration for your child’s bedroom door.
 This paper plate ladybug craft for preschoolers is bright, colorful and brings on the feeling of Spring.
-It would go great with the any ladybug books you happen to be reading.
+This fun ladybug craft would go great with the any ladybug books you happen to be reading such as “The Grouchy Ladybug” or “Ladybug Girl”.

 This Paper Plate Ladybug Craft For Preschoolers Makes A Great Door Decoration